-This installation method is for test-setups and small-scale productive setups.
+This installation method is for test-setups and small-scale production setups.

-- A Linux host with at least 2 CPU cores and 2 GB of RAM.
+- A host with at least 2 CPU cores and 2 GB of RAM

 # You can also use openssl instead: `openssl rand -base64 36`